arya-domain/Portfolio-Web-Project-Using-React-NodeJS/README.md

 ## ❈ open another powershell in Vs code
 ## ❈ Use *npm run dev*  to run the backend sever.js file.
 ## ❈ Now all set enjoy the Porfolio site.
+## ❈ Click on the Heading to get a static views of the project
+## ❈ Thank You! :> Happy Coding